I’m not the only one who puts the idea of “freedom” on a pedestal. And as something many of us crave, it crops up in everyday language .

 3. Loving What Is

 “Freedom from something is not freedom.”

-In writing this post, I learned that the word “free” comes from the German “frei”, meaning “to love.”
-The word friend shares the same origin.
+In writing this post, I learned that the word “free” comes from the German word “frei”, meaning “to love.”
+And that the word “friend” shares the same origin.

-This, to me, is what freedom asks us to do.
+This, to me, is what ultimately freedom asks us to do.